frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 [Here](https://github.com/JieYuan23/TeamsMeetingRecordingsNoDownload) you can find the same solution implemented as a single PowerShell script you might want to use for one-shot executions.

+**Note**: this solution works fine for scenarios where only the team owners are supposed to start the channel meeting recordings, for instance Universities or Schools class related teams where just the instructor is supposed to register the lessons.
+Indeed, given that team members will get the "Restricted View" permission, they won't be able anymore to upload the recordings into SharePoint.
+In this case the recording will instead be temporarily saved to Azure Media Services (AMS).
+Once stored in AMS, no retry attempts are made to automatically upload the recording to SharePoint.
+Meeting recordings stored in AMS are available for 21 days before being automatically deleted.
+Users can download the video from AMS if they need to keep a copy (further details [here](https://docs.microsoft.com/en-us/microsoftteams/tmr-meeting-recording-change)).

 ## Solution components
 The solution is mainly composed by the follwing two components:
 - an Azure AD App Registration